 Maintenance-wise, chest freezers are the low-maintenance friend you always wanted.
 They don't need defrosting as often and have fewer parts that can break down.
 Single door fridges, on the other hand, can be a bit more high-maintenance with their extra features and moving parts.

 So, when you add up both the upfront and long-term costs, you get a clearer picture of which appliance fits your lifestyle and budget.
 Need more info?
-Check out our other articles on column refrigerator Vs. mini fridge with freezer and 5 door refrigerator Vs. refrigerator cooler.
+Check out other Fridge.com articles on column refrigerator Vs. mini fridge with freezer and 5 door refrigerator Vs. refrigerator cooler.

 Noise Levels and Looks